 These forward-looking statements are largely based on our expectations and beliefs concerning future events, which reflect estimates and assumptions made by our management.
 These estimates and assumptions reflect our best judgment based on currently known market conditions and other factors relating to our operations and business environment, all of which are difficult to predict and many of which are beyond our control.
 Although we believe our estimates and assumptions to be reasonable, they are inherently uncertain and involve a number of risks and uncertainties that are beyond our control.
 In addition, management's assumptions about future events may prove to be inaccurate.
-Management cautions all readers that the forward-looking statements contained in this report are not guarantees of future performance, and we cannot assure any reader that those statements will be realized or the forward-looking events and circumstances will occur.
-Actual results may differ materially from those anticipated or implied in the forward-looking statements due to the factors listed in this section and in "Part I: Item 1A.
+Management cautions all readers that the forward-looking statements contained in this report are not guarantees of future performance, and we cannot assure any reader that those statements will be realized or the forward-looking statements due to the factors listed in this section and in "Part I: Item 1A.
 Risk Factors" in our annual report on Form 10-K for the fiscal year ended December 31, 2013.